ONSdigital/monthly-business-survey-results/docs/specifications/Ratio of Means Imputation.md

 * A manual construction cannot be used as the predictive value when carrying out backward imputation.
 * A return can override a forward impute from a manual construction.
-* A foward impute from a return can override a forward impute from a manual construction.
+* A forward impute from a return can override a forward impute from a manual construction.
 * A backward impute can override a forward impute from a manual construction.

-#### 8.8.2 Scenarios
+#### 8.7.2 Scenarios

 These scenarios are in the same order as the flow chart above in section 8.7: